GPflow/GPflow/contributing.md

 With GPflow, we aim to make an extensible library for Gaussian processes which makes building complex models easy.
 In order to do this, we aim to make GPflow a complete library for doing inference and prediction in sophisticated ways (focussing mainly on variational inference) for *single layer models* only.
 In order to allow more complicated models to be implemented, we also provide functionality for latent / uncertain inputs.
 Other models, like deep GPs, can be implemented in their own repository by using GPflow as a dependency.
 We choose to limit the scope deliberately in order to ensure a high-quality codebase.

 We welcome contributions to GPflow.
 If you would like to contribute a feature, please raise discussion via a GitHub issue, to discuss the suitability of the feature within GPflow.
-If the feature is outside the envisaged scope, we can still link to a separate project in our Readme. <!-- Large features also make it onto the [roadmap](roadmap.md). -->
+If the feature is outside the envisaged scope, we can still link to a separate project in our Readme.

 ### I have this big feature/extension I would like to add...